Jan-Slany/wordSoccer/README.md

-# wordSoccer
+# Word soccer
-simple word soccer game
+Word soccer game with list of more than 58 000 English words from this [website](http://www.mieliestronk.com/wordlist.html).